ainopara/Swift-on-ECS/README.md

 ##### User Frame System

-User event if driven by the operating system's event loop, which is the main thread's run loop on Apple platform.
+User event i driven by the operating system's event loop, which is the main thread's run loop on Apple platform.
 This is designed for preemptive multi processs operating system, which mostly have an event loop mechanism.

 ##### Reactive System

-The reactive ways are driven by changes done on components.
+The reactive ways are driven by changes done on an instance of a kind of component slice, or say, group.

 ## What does Swift on ECS do